Kaiede/docker-minecraft-bedrock-backup/README.md

       - /opt/bedrock/server:/bedrock_server
 ```

-The key parts here are:
+Using this example, `/opt/bedrock/backups` on the docker host will contain the world backups.
+When docker is running as root, this folder is used to demote the service to a non-root account.
+So something like `myaccount:docker` should be the owner and group of the folder, where `myaccount` is an account with access to `/opt/bedrock/server`.
+When docker is not running as root, you will need to set UID/GID yourself (see below).

+Configuration notes:
 * The backup container should depend on the server containers, so that the server containers have a chance to fully start before any backups do.
-* `BACKUP_INTERVAL` sets the timing on when to do backups.
 * Configuring the timezone is optional, but the container will use GMT if it isn't set, and timestamps/trimming of backups will not quite behave the way you expect otherwise.
 * `/var/run/docker.sock` is required to be able to safely save server data.
 Keep it.
 * `/opt/bedrock/backups` is where the world backups will be stored.
 * `/opt/bedrock/server` in this example is the folder for the dedicated bedrock server.
 A named volume would work just as well, but makes restoring backups harder.

-Using this example, `/opt/bedrock/backups` on the docker host will contain the world backups.
-It is recommended to use a non-root account for this folder, that is part of the docker group.
-So something like `myaccount:docker` should be the owner and group of the folder.
-This folder is used to know which UID/GID to use to demote, and without the correct user/group, the container won't be able to talk to the other containers properly.
+Environment Variable Notes:
+* `UID` and `GID` can be used to set a specific UID/GID for the process.
+This is recommended if automatic demotion based on the backups folder doesn't work.
+GID in this case should be the docker group so it can attach to the server containers to safely backup the data, and UID should be a user with write access to the backups folder, and read access to the server folders.
+* `BACKUP_INTERVAL` sets the timing on when to do backups.

 config.json for the above example will look like: